 Every type of a cash register comes with removable cash drawers, memory back-up protection, and some models also have a possibility of an automatic tax computation.
-Cash registers are excellent machines for small businesses that sell physical goods.
+A perfect example is Casio cash register that is suitable for small businesses that sell physical goods.

 Different types of cash registers will provide different benefits - some more, others less - but there are a number of benefits that come from using a traditional cash register system.
 Cash registers can: